 Seven of our eight director nominees are independent.
-The Lead Director is elected amongst our independent directors and serves a minimum three year term.
+The Lead Director is elected from among our independent directors and serves a three year term or until his/her earlier death, resignation, retirement, removal, term limit as director or until his/her successor is appointed by the Board.
 All three Committees and Committee Chairs are independent.

-While we do not have a formal diversity policy regarding Board nominations, we believe Board membership should reflect diversity in its broadest sense.
+With regard to Board composition, we believe Board membership should reflect diversity in its broadest sense.
 In selecting and assessing potential Board candidates, our Board takes into consideration a broad range of factors such as skills, expertise, business and leadership experience, board experience and viewpoints, including a candidate's gender, race, ethnicity, geography and other factors that would complement the existing Board and contribute to enhancing the quality of the Board's deliberations and decisions, recognizing that our businesses and operations are diverse and global in nature.